dignapatel0/Cumulative/README.md

 The application is built using ASP.NET Core MVC and MySQL, enabling efficient CRUD operations (Create, Read, Update, Delete) across all three tables: Teachers, Courses, and Students.

 ## Features
-- **Teacher Information**: Each course has associated teacher details, including their name, hire date, and assigned courses.
+- **Teacher Management**: View, add, edit, and delete teacher details such as name, hire date, and assigned courses.
-- **Course Management**: Displays a list of all courses with details such as course name, code, start date, end date, and assigned teachers.
+- **Course Management**: Manage courses with details like course name, code, start date, end date, and assigned teachers.
-- **Student Information**: Provides details like student name, student number, enrollment date, and the courses they are enrolled in.
+- **Student Management**: Handle student records, including name, student number, enrollment date, and enrolled courses.
-- **Responsive Design**: Mobile-friendly interface to ensure accessibility across all devices.
-- **CRUD Operations**: Supports basic Create, Read, Update, and Delete operations for managing teachers, courses, and students.
+- **CRUD Operations**:

-## Testing and Validation
-The project includes comprehensive testing to ensure each CRUD operation works correctly, with cURL commands and web page interaction screenshots as evidence.
-The testing covers:

-- **_Adding Records_**: Validation of data input and correct database insertion.
+  - **Create**: Add new records to the database.
+  - **Read**: Display and search for existing records.
+  - **Update**: Modify existing data.
-- **_Reading Records_**: Verification of accurate retrieval and display of teacher, student, and course data from the database.
+  - **Delete**: Remove records from the database.
-- **_Updating Records_**: Verification of accurate update of teacher, student, and course data in the database.
-- **_Deleting Records_**: Proper deletion confirmation and handling non-existent records.

-## Usability
-This project is designed for educational institutions or developers interested in managing academic data using ASP.NET Core.
-It provides a learning tool for developers and students to understand core concepts in web development, database interaction, and object-oriented programming.
+- **Responsive Design**: Ensures accessibility across devices.

 ## Technologies Used
 - **ASP.NET Core MVC**: For building the web application using the MVC architecture.